How to Market on LinkedIn

-Once you have your goals laid out, move on to understanding how LinkedIn fits in to this scheme.
+Once you have your goals laid out, move on to understanding how LinkedIn fits into this scheme.
 One of those questions was, “are you here as part of a larger campaign…?”
-It’s key to knowing how to handle your time spend on this channel.
+It’s key to knowing how to handle your time spent on this channel.
 If you’re going to cross-post content, it’s worth your time to tweak that content to the audience on this platform, since they may only be seeing it here on LinkedIn and not on any other social platform.

 Know your audience

-Like we mentioned above, LinkedIn is a self-selecting channel.
-You’re more likely to find decision makers here than on just about any other social media site.
+As mentioned above, LinkedIn is a self-selecting channel.
+You’re more likely to find decision-makers here than just about any other social media site.
 These people are here to network, not procrastinate.
 The content they share the most is on topics that strike a chord with them.
 The top subjects are:

 Tips and tricks/best practices